-Step 2: Check the database compatibility between two platforms
+Step 2: Check the database compatibility between the two platforms

 Before importing the downloaded files from Shopify, you need to check the compatibility of those files with WooCommerce based on its requirements for imported files.
-In order to do so, you can download the CSV sample files of WooCommerce, compare them to the Shopify’s CSV files and make changes where needed.
-You can also refer to these general guidelines and follow the conventional format of WooCommerce CSV files.
+In order to do so, you can download the CSV sample files of WooCommerce, compare them to Shopify’s CSV files, and make changes where needed.
+You can also refer to the general guidelines and follow the conventional format of WooCommerce CSV files.

 Sample data for WooCommerce is located in a file called either “sample-product.csv” or “sample-products.xml”, which are located in the WooCommerce plugin folder in woocommerce/sample-data/.
 You can get it in two ways: